ansonl/geometry-stash-reference/shape-reference.md

 Wow, you are still reading this.
 Congrats! :D

-I created a web app to help with previewing and editting slides when I did not access to normal development tools and edit/preview workflow in the 2015 summer (basically in Windows with a text editor).
+I created a web app to help with previewing and editting slides when I did not have access to normal development tools and edit/preview workflow in the 2015 summer (basically in Windows with a text editor).

 ![Sample File]({{ site.url }}/img/sample-file.png)

-This web app is especially useful for translating elements up, down, left, right. **No support is provided for the web app.** The web app can be used [here](http://ansonl.github.io/geometry-stash-web-slide-editor) and the source is available on [github](http://github.com/ansonl/geometry-stash-web-slide-editor) if you dare to look.
+This web app is especially useful for translating elements up, down, left, right.
+In case you are wondering why there are red rectangles around the text elements, they represent the estimated visible area of the rendered text. **No support is provided for the web app.** The web app can be used [here](http://ansonl.github.io/geometry-stash-web-slide-editor) and the source is available on [github](http://github.com/ansonl/geometry-stash-web-slide-editor) if you dare to look.